 - Latent syphilis: After the rashes disappear there will be a period where there are no symptoms this is called “hidden stage”.
 Even if the symptoms go away, the syphilis infection is still present and start damaging the inner organs.
 This stage may last up to 5-20 years.

 - Tertiary syphilis: Tertiary syphilis could occur years after you are initially infected as this could be life threatening and could cause serious health problems like Blindness, deafness, mental illness, memory loss, destruction of soft tissue, heart diseases, etc.

 Syphilis could be caused by

 - Having HIV.

 - Having unsafe sex or unprotected sex (Not using condoms)

-Treatment: Primary and secondary syphilis could be easily treated with penicillin injection.
+Syphilis are generally easier to treat.
+Treatment usually consists of Antibiotics or Antiviral drugs.
+Primary and secondary syphilis could be easily treated with penicillin injection.
 Penicillin is one of the widely used antibiotics and is very effective in treating syphilis.
-Antibiotic treatment cannot reverse the damage caused by syphilis but can further prevent any complications.